 Safety Tips for Tourists

-- Always buy travel insurance for your trip – while hopefully you will not need it, however it is essential in a medical emergency.
+- Always buy travel insurance for your trip – while hopefully it will not be needed – it is essential in a medical emergency.

 - EU Nationals are entitled to a European Health Insurance Card (EHIC) which can be used for free medical treatment – doctor visits, prescriptions and medical emergencies.
 It is advisable to apply for a card before travelling to Ireland.